vdurante/asp.net_n-layered_web_applications/README.md

    Seeking the state of the art - yet [robust](http://nob.cs.ucdavis.edu/bishop/secprog/robust.html) - web development practices, I met [ASP.NET Boilerplate](http://aspnetboilerplate.com/).
 After months struggling with its low learning curve, I decided to write this book.

-   This book intents to present and carefully explain the best practices of software architecture, design patterns, web development and many more.
+   This book intends to present and carefully explain the best practices of software architecture, design pattern, modern web development and more.
+It displays theory and practices through the usage of the framework, all explained by examples.
+It also implements a few applications.

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+   After this book, I expect you to have a solid foundation to build your own, industrial-tier websites.